 Where can I find tiny house initiatives in the Netherlands?

 On this map you can see all of the tiny house initiatives that are taking place in the Netherlands.
-Feel free to get in contact if you are interested in visiting or are considering building a tiny home.
+Get in contact if you are interested in visiting or are considering building a tiny home.

 Can you get a mortgage for a tiny house?